Occupation of Iraq (2003–2011): Iraqi councils and authorities

 On 11 October 2002, President Bush's senior adviser on the Middle East, Zalmay Khalilzad, released US government plans to establish an American-led military administration in Iraq, as in post-war Germany and Japan, which could last for several years after the fall of Saddam.
 In the run-up to the invasion, the US promised a speedy transition to a democratic government, as well as the creation of an Iraqi constitution, and the active role of Iraqis in the establishment of an interim authority and new government.
 US officials continue to emphasize that the invasion was not about long-term occupation, but about liberation.

 In November 2003, Paul Bremer announced the plan to hand over limited sovereignty to the Iraqi governing council by 30 June 2004.
 A draft constitution was written and approved by the Iraqi Governing Council in March 2004.
 The United States has stated its plans to enter into what it calls a security agreement with the new Iraqi government and maintain military authority until a new Iraqi army is established.
 The Bush administration remained committed to this date despite the unstable security situation.
 The interim Iraqi government was named in May 2004, at which point the Iraqi Governing Council was dissolved, though there was heavy overlap between the two governing bodies.

 The US-led Coalition Provisional Authority, for administrative purposes, divided Iraq into four security zones (see map): a North zone in the Mosul – Kirkuk region, a Central zone in the Baghdad – Tikrit region, a Southern Central zone in the Karbala region and a South zone in the Basra region.
-The northern and central zones are garrisoned by US troops, while the Southern Central zone is a garrisoned by a Multi-National Division under Polish command and the South zone is garrisoned by a Multi-National Division under British command.
+The northern and central zones were garrisoned by US troops, while the Southern Central zone was garrisoned by a Multi-National Division under Polish command and the South zone was garrisoned by a Multi-National Division under British command.

 In the early months of the occupation, looting and vandalism slowed the restoration of basic services such as water, electricity, and sanitation.
 By Spring 2004, these services were mostly restored to pre-war levels.
-Ongoing work is continuing to provide sufficient sanitation.
 Uneven power distribution remained a problem through 2004, with the Baghdad area continuing to have periodic blackouts.
 On 28 July 2005, Iraq's Electricity Minister announced that Iraq's electricity supply had risen to above pre-war levels.

 Numerous allegations were made of human rights violations by the occupying forces in post-invasion Iraq.
 One of the most significant of these was the Abu Ghraib torture and prisoner abuse scandal, where 11 American soldiers from the 372nd Military Police Company were convicted in 2005 for a series of war crimes over the mistreatment of Iraqi prisoners.
 The Bush administration denied that the abuses were indicative of US military policy in Iraq.

 Former Ba'ath Party members and military officers who have no criminal past or human rights abuses have been allowed to return to government positions.